cylc/cylc-admin/docs/cylc-8-roadmap.md

         1. Avoid sending redundant or unneeded information to the GUI
         1. Clients to select just what they need: suggests GraphQL endpoint?
         1. Incremental updates – can we send only what’s changed?
+    1. Lists of nodes and edges (or just edges, with full nodes at each end?)?
+        1. (probably can't use a nested tree structure based on runtime inheritance - it would be useful for collapsible familiy views, but the dependency graph can't be encoded in this form).

+1. __Suite Server API__ (server “endpoint” functions presented to clients, incl. the GUI)
+    1. Currently a REST API: multiple fixed and inflexible endpoints
+    1. We may want a GraphQL server instead: one simple, flexible endpoint?
+    1. Do we expose the API to clients, or translate at the Reverse Proxy?
+    1. Implementation: Python web framework: Tornado, Flask?
+(Currently Cherrypy)
+        a.
+Ad-hoc server or WSGI service? (under Apache or NGINX or gevent?)
+    1. Distinguish between the "suite status API" (for the GUI - WebSocket and GraphQL an advantage here?) and the "suite control API" (for commands like `cylc stop` and `cylc trigger` - WebSocket and GraphQL less of a win, but could use for overall consistency?)

+1. __GUI Server?__ (collate status data from multiple suites and serve the GUI)
+    1. Pros:
+        1. take (almost) all comms load off the suite server programs by scraping the suite databases instead of network API
+           1. disk latency? (e.g. if on NFS)
+        1. present information about currently-stopped suites in uniform way
+    1. Cons:
+        1. Complexity? - another component
+        1. suite status information is less "distributed" - would a GUI server be a memory hog (for a lot of large suites)?
+    1. should run as the user (one per user)?
+    1. spawned by the "hub"?

 1. __Suite Server Communication Protocol__ (currently HTTPS)
     1. The reverse proxy means suite servers don't necessarily have to talk HTTPS